aratare-jp/kirke/README.md

 Operation lays out what transformation to perform to the received input.
 Typically if you're using a builtin task type, `:operation` can be omitted.
 If present, it will override the default configuration of the task type.

-As mentioned previously, logic can also handle any processing of the data store itself.
+As mentioned previously, operations can also handle any processing of data stores.
 For example, fetching data from a web endpoint or reading from a file.
 This means operations can potentially introduce side-effects.
+But as far as one is concerned, the task itself is "pure".

 To define a custom `:operation`, you need to provide a custom logic that will run on the input the task receives: